-It is HolistiCyber’s practice to systematically identify the vulnerabilities that hackers are exploiting and to analyze the kill chains that lead to successful compromise.
+It is HolistiCyber’s practice to systematically identify the vulnerabilities that hackers are exploiting and to analyze the kill chains that lead to a successful compromise.
 Understanding how malicious actors operate is essential to set priorities for protecting critical assets and to focus on risks that matter most.

 - There were seemingly no AWS vulnerabilities exploited in the attack.
 However, the AWS security model is very sophisticated and complex; it consists of many layers and components and each service requires its own security considerations.
 The shared responsibility model puts a heavy burden on organizations who use the cloud.
-Designing, configuring, testing and monitoring the many complex security controls requires deep knowledge and expertise.
+Designing, configuring, testing, and monitoring the many complex security controls requires deep knowledge and expertise.

-- The most important aspect of securing resources in AWS is managing identities, roles and access policies.
-If access controls to resources are enforced by adequately restricted roles and IAM policies then then the attacker’s access is limited, regardless of how he or she initially penetrated the environment.
+- The most important aspect of securing resources in AWS is managing identities, roles, and access policies.
+If access controls to resources are enforced by adequately restricted roles and IAM policies then the attacker’s access is limited, regardless of how he or she initially penetrated the environment.
 IAM serves as an effective security control for many different attack vectors, including some attacks from the inside.
 Implementing complex, fine-grained IAM policies can be a non-trivial task, however.

 - Architectural security principles such as defense in depth and least privilege should be incorporated into every application design.
 Using multiple independent security controls and tightly restricted roles will prevent unauthorized data access.

 - Encryption: AWS managed server-side encryption can generate a false sense of security.
 In the case of the Capital One attack transparently managed encryption would not have prevented the compromise of the stored customer data.
-Encryption with customer managed keys (CMK) with separate, individual key policies or client-side encryption can provide better protection.
+Encryption with customer-managed keys (CMK) with separate, individual key policies or client-side encryption can provide better protection.

 - Even though the accused attacker was not an Amazon employee at the time of the incident, it highlights the fact that people with specific or inside knowledge of cloud service providers pose a special risk.
 This needs to be considered when adopting a cloud migration strategy.